 Tips for selecting the best candidate:

-2. DEVELOP YOUR INTERVIEW QUESTIONS: You want to make sure your questions are effective, efficient and fair.
+2. DEVELOP YOUR INTERVIEW QUESTIONS: You want to make sure your questions are effective, efficient, and fair.
 Begin by writing questions that will help identify if the candidate has the essential skills needed for the position.
-Group the questions logically, and be prepared to use a combination of open ended questions to draw out more information and close ended questions to confirm facts.
+Group the questions logically and be prepared to use a combination of open-ended questions to draw out more information and close ended questions to confirm facts.
 Always have your questions prepared in advance and in writing to help with consistency in evaluating the candidates.
 This will also help you avoid possible legal pitfalls linked to the Human Rights Act of Canada.
-You can use our job interview planning sheet to help you start this step.

 It’s not always easy to choose the right candidate.
-Selecting top talent can be tricky but if you are prepared you should be able to avoid many of the pitfalls that some employers encounter.
+Selecting top talent can be tricky but being prepared will help you avoid many of the pitfalls that some employers encounter.